DR-6 (Dominican Republic highway): Overview

 As most highways in the Dominican Republic were completed with the intentions to connect interior cities with the capital they were designed to be the main artery of each town and to serve as a main street.
 This created a situation of slow driving and extensive traffic for those trying to reach cities farther west.
 Haina and San Cristóbal continued growing extensively and a solution for drivers trying to bypass these cities was needed.
 To solve the traffic problem it was decided that a whole new highway was necessary to replace DR-2 for trips to the west.
-President Joaquin Balaguer completed the construction of such a highway 2-4 kilometers north of DR-2.
+President Joaquin Balaguer completed the construction in the 90s, of such a highway 2-4 kilometers north of DR-2.